 REDLAIR DEER HUNTING PERMIT is required for:

 - Deer hunting permits for the Redlair Plant Conservation Preserve, Gaston County, are available by application.
 A limit of 25 permits per year may be issued in the order they are requested.
-Deer hunting permits are non-transferable.
-Deer hunting permits will only be issued to applicants who can demonstrate that they have a valid hunting license issued by NC Wildlife Resources Commission for the current year.
+Applications are due by February 15th for the upcoming hunting season.
+Deer hunting permits are non-transferable and will only be issued to applicants who can demonstrate that they have a valid hunting license issued by NC Wildlife Resources Commission for the current year.
 All North Carolina wildlife rules and regulations must be adhered to on the preserve.
 Additional conditions may also apply and will be detailed in a permit packet.

 To apply for a Redlair Plant Conservation Preserve DEER HUNTING PERMIT, fill out the permit application and the liability release form and email them to firstname.lastname@example.org [mailto:email@example.com].